Program Components

 COURSES

-Students wishing to complete Honors in the Arts will be required to take at least three courses identified as preparing them to successfully execute an interdisciplinary capstone project at the honors level, including courses that will provide a solid foundation in the artistic discipline(s) relevant to the proposed project.
+Students wishing to complete Honors in the Arts are required to have taken at least three courses identified as preparing them to successfully execute an interdisciplinary thesis project at the honors level, including courses that provide a solid foundation in the artistic discipline(s) relevant to the proposed project.
 These courses should be taken for a letter grade and must be taken from at least two different departments or programs.
 Ideally, students should plan to complete at least two of these courses prior to entering the program.

 Looking for preparatory courses?
 Check out SAI's Interdisciplinary Courses Guide and Creative Courses Guide.